Zigeuner (short story)

 "Zigeuner" is a science fiction short story by Harry Turtledove, first published in the September/October issue of Asimov's Science Fiction Magazine in August, 2017.
 It was reprinted in The Year's Best Science Fiction: Thirty-Fifth Annual Collection, Gardner Dozois, ed.
 St. Martin's, 2018.

-It won the Sidewise Award for Alternate History for best short form work in 2018.
+It won the Sidewise Award for Alternate History for best short form work in 2017.
 It would also be reprinted in Turtledove's short-story collection The Best of Harry Turtledove in 2021.

 Plot

-The story is set in October 1944 during a different version of World War II, although those differences are not immediately clear.
-The POV character is Joseph Stieglitz, a Hauptsturmführer of the SS, stationed in Hungary shortly after Germany invaded the country and replaced Miklos Horthy with Ferenc Szálasi.
-Stieglitz is hopeful that Szálasi and his Arrow Cross Party will be motivated to fight off the Red Army, which has just crossed the country's eastern border.
-In the meantime, Stieglitz is tasked with rounding up a village of Romani people (called Zigeuner in German), in western Hungary, consistent with the Nazi Party's real life efforts to exterminate the Roma.
+In October 1944, Joseph Stieglitz, a Hauptsturmführer of the SS, is stationed in Hungary shortly after Germany invaded the country and replaced Miklos Horthy with Ferenc Szálasi.
+Stieglitz is hopeful that Szálasi and his Arrow Cross Party will be motivated to fight off the Red Army, which has just crossed the country's eastern border and launched the Budapest offensive.
+In the meantime, Stieglitz is tasked with rounding up a village of Romani people (called Zigeuner in German), in western Hungary.

-It is revealed that the alternate timeline at play when a Hungarian driver describes Adolf Hitler's service in the Austria-Hungarian Army on the Eastern Front of World War I. As Stieglitz arranges for the Romani village's population to be placed on a train for occupied Poland, and, implicitly, their deaths, he further reflects on Hitler's antiziganism, which developed on the Eastern Front in part because of the efforts of Romani on behalf of Russia (who he reportedly saw stealing horses, telegraph wire and boots, leading to unnecessary deaths and injuries of German troops).
+A Hungarian driver recounts Adolf Hitler's service in the Austro-Hungarian Army on the Eastern Front of World War I. As Stieglitz arranges for the Romani village's population to be placed on a train for occupied Poland, and, implicitly, their deaths, he further reflects on Hitler's antiziganism, which developed on the Eastern Front in part because of the efforts of Romani on behalf of Russia (who he reportedly saw stealing horses, telegraph wire and boots, leading to unnecessary deaths and injuries of German troops).
 Moreover, Hitler became sympathetic to the Jews after witnessing the Russians abuse them.
-Thus, in this timeline, the Nazis are actually accepting of Jewish people, while the Romani, communists, and homosexuals are the focus of Hitler's wrath.
+Though Romani, communists, and homosexuals continue to be persecuted, Hitler and the Nazis are in fact tolerant towards Jews.

-The story ends with the whole Romani village being deported.
-The narration reveals that Stieglitz is actually a secular Jew.
+The Romani are deported, and it is revealed that Stieglitz is actually a secular Jew.
 He encounters a field rabbi, who reminds Stieglitz that their people have been made to suffer as much as the Romani have, and that Stieglitz could have just as easily wound up on the train.
 Stieglitz angrily threatens the rabbi, and then goes about his business.